 Even if you give your aloe vera time to dry though, these wet areas don’t go away because they’re oversaturated in water.

 Besides that, oedema can manifest in the form of blisters across your aloe vera’s usually pretty leaves.
 These blisters may emerge large and swollen or start as bumps that grow in size over time.

 The best way to treat houseplant oedema is to replace your plant’s soil with something drier.
 Then watch your watering habits going forward to avoid it from happening again.

 Look at the coloring of your aloe vera’s stately leaves, as they’re a dead giveaway that you’re overwatering the succulent.
-The leaves could be yellow to start before browning and even turning black.
+The leaves could be yellow or brown and even turning black.
 This is often a sign of root rot, which I’ll talk about in just a moment.